EarthScope/rover/docs/commands_legacy.md

     rover unsubscribe N[:M]+

-Deletes one or more subscriptions identified by their indices.
-ROVER list-subscribe displays subscription indices.
-Unsubscribe accepts integers or ranges of integers (N:M) as arguments.
-Data associated with a subscription(s) are not deleted.
+Delete one or more subscriptions indentified by their indices. `rover list-subscribe` displays subscriptions indices. `unsubscribe` accepts integers or ranges of integers (N:M) as arguments.

-To avoid conflicts with subscriptions that are currently being processed, `rover stop` must stop the daemon before using the unsubscribe command.
+To avoid conflicts with subscriptions that are currently being processed, `rover stop` must stop the daemon before using the `unsubscribe` command.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |